Adamantios Korais: Views on the Greek language

 One of his most significant accomplishments was his contribution to the standardisation of the modern Greek language.
 During his lifetime, the Greeks were widely dispersed around the Mediterranean and throughout Europe, and the language they spoke contained many foreign elements, depending on the region and local traditions.
 Korais proposed a standard language purged of many such foreign elements (especially Turkish, but also Western words and phrases).
 Moreover, there was a variety of idioms spoken by Greeks in everyday life and no common agreement on which dialect should serve as the basis for Standard Modern Greek.
 Finally, people involved in the Greek language question were also divided between "archaists" and proponents of a simpler standard language.

 Korais's solution was to take a middle path regarding all these issues.
 He cleansed his proposed standard language from elements that he considered too foreign or too vulgar.
-Moreover, he proposed the creation of a "katharevousa" (a "purified" version of modern Greek), based on the ecclesiastical language used by the Greek Orthodox Church, close to the Koine Greek.
+Moreover, he proposed the creation of a "katharevousa" (a "purified" version of modern Greek), based on the ecclesiastical language used by the Greek Orthodox Church, close to Koine Greek.
 This standard was eventually adopted by scholars and the Greek state.